 The lesson on June 18, 2017 was part 20 of "The U, V and W of Right Division".
 A review of last weeks lesson was provided, as we looked at the fullness referenced in 1 Corinthians 13:10.
 This lesson completes the look at this passage and makes it clear that the perfection of this passage is the fullfilment of prophecy for the nation of Israel with the restoration and the New Covenant.
 The scripture reading was from Acts 16:1-4 KJV.

 This study is a follow up to the ABC's of Right Division.
 The lessons in this study will take a deeper look into the basis or right division and why it is important to understand how it helps you understand scripture.
-It will compare other beliefs based in covenant theology and look at some critiques of what opponents of right division object to this fundamental methodology of handling scripture accurately.
+It will compare other beliefs like Preterism, and those based in covenant theology and look at some critiques of what opponents of right division object to this fundamental methodology of handling scripture accurately.